alchemy-fr/Phraseanet-Docs/en/FAQ/Media/Elasticseach-supported-operators.rst

     In research with colons, the search engine use integrated languages analyzers to maximize results.

-The content of the field is
+The content of the field IS
 ***************************

-It works like "the field value IS".
 Operator = (equal) can be used to search for exact match value in a field (including case sensitivity).